jverzani/ImplicitEquations.jl/README.md

   "maybe" so a different interpretation of the logical operators is given that doesn't lend itself to the more convenient notation.

 * rendering can be slow.
-This picture shows the algorithm: split the domain into intervals.
-If the statement is `FALSE` color the pixels white, if `TRUE` color them black, if not divide into 4 smaller regions and check again.

-	For images that require a lot of checking, the graphs can be **really slow** to render.
+For images that require a lot of checking, such as the inequality above, the graphs can be **really slow** to render.